A geometric characterization of planar Sobolev extension domains: Proof of sufficiency

-Unfortunately, the reflected squares of neighboring Whitney square $\wz Q_1$ and $\wz Q_2$ need not have comparable size (see Figure~\ref{fig:shadows}), and hence we cannot directly rely on Lemma \ref{special case}.
-To fix this problem, we need to find a chain of suitable squares connecting $Q_1$ and $Q_2$ inside $\Omega$ to be able to use our estimate.
+We would like to employ Lemma~\ref{special case} to estimate $|a_{\rf(\wz Q_i)}-a_{\rf(\wz Q_j)}|$ for pairs of neighboring squares $\wz Q_i$ and $\wz Q_j.$ Unfortunately, the reflected squares need not have comparable size (see Figure~\ref{fig:shadows}), and hence we cannot always directly rely on Lemma \ref{special case}.
+To fix this problem, we construct chains of suitable intermediate Whitney squares in order to be able to use our estimate.
+Each of these chains consists of a finite number of elements, but there is no uniform bound for these numbers.